The Holston

-The Holston is a condominium high-rise located at 531 South Gay Street in Knoxville, Tennessee, United States.
-Completed in 1913 as the headquarters for the Holston National Bank, the fourteen-story building was the tallest in Knoxville until the construction in the late 1920s of the Andrew Johnson Hotel, located a few blocks away.
-The Holston was designed by architect John Kevan Peebles, and today represents the city's only Neoclassical Revival-style high-rise.
+The Holston is a condominium high-rise located at 531 South Gay Street in Knoxville, Tennessee.
+Completed in 1913 as the headquarters for the Holston National Bank, the 14-story building was the tallest in Knoxville until the construction in the late 1920s of the Andrew Johnson Hotel, located a few blocks away.
+The Holston was designed by architect John Kevan Peebles and today represents the city's only Neoclassical Revival-style high rise.
 In 1979, the building was added to the National Register of Historic Places for its architecture and its prominent position in the Knoxville skyline.

 Founded in 1890, Holston National Bank had grown to become one of Knoxville's three largest banks by 1913, when it built the first twelve stories of the Holston building.
-The thirteenth and fourteenth stories were added in 1928 after Holston National merged with Union National to create Knoxville's largest bank, Holston-Union.
-The new bank failed in 1930 during the onset of the Great Depression, however, and was replaced the following year by the Hamilton National Bank of Knoxville.
+The 13th and 14th stories were added in 1928 after Holston National merged with Union National to create Knoxville's largest bank, Holston-Union.
+The bank failed in 1930 during the onset of the Great Depression, however, and was replaced the following year by the Hamilton National Bank of Knoxville.
 Over the next four decades, Hamilton National remained Knoxville's largest bank, at times controlling over half of the city's banking resources.
-Hamilton National was seized by Jake Butcher's United American Bank in 1975 following a bid war, and the new bank moved its headquarters to the nearby Plaza Tower in 1978.
+Hamilton National was seized by Jake Butcher's United American Bank in 1975 following a bid war, and the bank moved its headquarters to the nearby Plaza Tower in 1978.

 Design

-The Holston is a fourteen-story building that stands on a 50 ft x 140 ft lot at the northwest corner of Gay Street and Clinch Avenue.
+The Holston is a 14-story building that stands on a 50 ft x 140 ft lot at the northwest corner of Gay Street and Clinch Avenue.
 Most of the building is built with buff yellow brick, with the exception of the first three stories of the Gay Street and Clinch Avenue facades, which are sheathed in Tennessee marble.
 The first two stories of the Gay Street facade are slightly recessed, with four Ionic columns spanning the recess, and a central entrance topped by a pediment and the Roman numerals MDCCCCXII ("1912").
 The entrance and the first-floor windows are decorated with rosettes.

 The building's Clinch Avenue facade contains a row of Ionic pilasters which support an entablature adorned with triglyphs and metopes.
-The roof of the building is surrounded by an overhanging heavy metal cornice, which was part of the building's 1913 design, and was raised to its present position in 1928 when the thirteenth and fourteenth stories were added.
+The roof of the building is surrounded by an overhanging heavy metal cornice, which was part of the building's 1913 design and was raised to its present position in 1928 when the 13th and 14th stories were added in 1928.
 The edges of the cornice were originally decorated with acroterions, but these were later removed.
 A sculptured frieze spans the building's Gay Street and Clinch Avenue facades between the eleventh and twelfth floors.

 The interior of the Holston, although heavily renovated in 1977, still contains several original elements.
 The entrance foyer has a vaulted ceiling with plaster rosettes, and a frieze decorated with triglyphs and metopes.
 The lobby originally contained Greek and Art Deco motifs, but these were removed during the 1977 renovation.